brunoluiz/pwa-server/README.md

 ```
 brew tap brunoluiz/tap
-brew install go-pwa-server
+brew install pwa-server
 ```

 ### Linux and Windows

-[Check the releases section](https://github.com/brunoluiz/go-pwa-server/releases) for more information details
+[Check the releases section](https://github.com/brunoluiz/pwa-server/releases) for more information details

 ### go get

 Please avoid using `go get`.
-[Check our releases](https://github.com/brunoluiz/go-pwa-server/releases) for more details.
+[Check our releases](https://github.com/brunoluiz/pwa-server/releases) for more details.

 ### Docker

 The tool is available as a Docker image as well.
-Please refer to [Docker Hub page](https://hub.docker.com/r/brunoluiz/go-pwa-server/tags) to pick a release
+Please refer to [Docker Hub page](https://hub.docker.com/r/brunoluiz/pwa-server/tags) to pick a release

 ```
 docker run -p 80:80 \
   --env-file .env.sample \
   -v $(PWD)/test/static:/static \
-  brunoluiz/go-pwa-server
+  brunoluiz/pwa-server
 ```

 ## Usage

-Run `go-pwa-server --dir ./your/static/dir` with the following options (all can be set as ENV variables as well)
+Run `pwa-server --dir ./your/static/dir` with the following options (all can be set as ENV variables as well)

 ```
    --dir value                Static files directory [$DIR]